OFC: What does this abbreviation mean?

 OFC English Acronym

 OFC has several synonyms and antonyms in English and French.
-Here are some examples :
+Here are a few examples:

 ObviouslyObviouslyOf course notOf course not